blurbyte/hack-the-news/README.md

 ###How it works?

 First, app gets a list of top Hacker News stories from regular HN API.
-After that it picks random story and fetch its comments with [custom HN API](https://github.com/cheeaun/node-hnapi).
+After that it picks random story and fetch its comments from [custom HN API](https://github.com/cheeaun/node-hnapi).

+WARNING!
+Project contains hand-crafted logo and icons.